Cubic and bicubic interpolation

-On this page you can find explanation about cubic and bicubic interpolation and a Java implementation of bicubic interpolation.
+On this page you can find explanation about (n-)cubic interpolation and implementations in Java and C++.

 Anything at this page may be copied and modified.